Course List

 Description:

-This Calculus course is taught using an intuitive approach, building on algebra and trigonometry.
+This Calculus course is taught using an intuitive approach, building on algebra, trigonometry, and functions.
 Students will learn about limits, why they matter, and how to evaluate them for various functions, connecting these concepts to continuity and asymptotes.
 Students will then apply limits to find the slope of a curve and the equations of its tangent and normal lines at a point.
-Students are introduced to derivatives, their rules, and how to use them to analyse different types of functions.
-They will explore how derivatives are used in both theory and real-world problems, including L’Hopital’s Rule, linear approximation, graph analysis, optimisation, and related rates.
+Students are introduced toderivatives, their rules, and how to use them to analyse different types of functions.
+They will explore how derivatives are used in both theory and real-world problems, including L’Hôpital’s Rule, linear approximation, graph analysis, optimisation, and related rates.
 Key theorems and derivative tests help deepen the understanding of function behaviour.
 The course covers approximating area under curves with Riemann Sums and introduces integrals as the inverse of derivatives.
 Students will learn key techniques and theorems for evaluating definite and indefinite integrals.
-Finally, they will use integrals to find areas between curves and volumes of solids of revolution.
-The course offers optional brief lessons onfirst-order separable differential equations.
+Finally, they will use integrals to find exact area between curves, volumes of solids of revolution, arc lengths of curves over an interval, and area of surfaces of revolution.
+The course offers optional brief lessons on first-order separable differential equations.